davjonyoloai/stag-CUDA/README.md

 # STag - A Stable, Occlusion-Resistant Fiducial Marker System

-This repository is an updated fork of the [stable fiducial marker system](https://github.com/bbenligiray/stag), modified to use __OpenCV 4__.
+This repository is an improved and updated fork of the [stable fiducial marker system](https://github.com/bbenligiray/stag), using __OpenCV 4__.

 > [!NOTE]
 > For the corresponding __Python__ package, refer to: https://github.com/ManfredStoiber/stag-python.